simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 **Cons**:
 - ❌ No integrated battery (needs USB power)
 - ❌ Limited display (RGB LED only, no screen)
-- ❌ Firmware is proprietary (not open-source for the moment)
+- ❌ *Firmware is proprietary, not open-source for the moment*
 - ❌ No data logging without computer connection
 - ❌ Single button limits functionality